All Flashcards

 The sum of all currents leaving the junction.

-What is the significance of charge conservation in Kirchhoff's Junction Rule?
+What is the cause of Kirchhoff's Junction Rule?

 What is the effect of charge conservation on current at a junction?